Nederland reaches agreements with police, fire unions. See what that means. - Port Arthur News

 Firefighters have been given greater flexibility in using 12-hour vacation days into six-hour blocks for personal use.

-The definition of immediate family now includes step grandchildren, stepsiblings, brothers- and sisters-in-law and stepparents.
+The definition of immediate family now includes step grandchildren, step-siblings, brothers- and sisters-in-law and step-parents.

 The residency incentive and physical fitness incentives match the police department’s.